tomaszkacmajor/CarND-LaneLines-P1/README.md

 <img src="./output_images/solidYellowCurve2_8_origWithFoundLanes.jpg" width="500">

 ####The goal of this project is to make a pipeline that finds lane lines on the road.
-Either images or video can be input to test the project.
+Either images or video can be input to test the pipeline.
 The project is done in [Python with OpenCV](https://www.packtpub.com/books/content/basics-jupyter-notebook-and-python) library and can be opened in [Jupyter Notebook](https://pypi.python.org/pypi/opencv-python).

 ##1.
 Pipeline description
 My pipeline consists of 10 steps:</br>